Post

 Why PostgreSQL?

 Postgres offers a lot of advantages that make it an excellent choice for highly transactional environments regardless of application size and data volume.
 Its rich feature set and flexibility make it a popular choice for a wide range of applications and industries.
-Some of the top features are:

 Install PostgreSQL on Arch | Manjaro | Garuda Linux